becem-gharbi/nuxt-naiveui/docs/composables/useNaiveColorMode.md

 colorModePreference.set("dark");
 ```

-- Forced, the colorMode is set per-page.
-This can be usefull to force a colorMode on a particular page (e.g, setting light mode on landing page).
+- Forced, the color mode is set per-page.
+This can be useful to force a color mode on a particular page (e.g., setting light mode on the landing page).

 ```ts
 definePageMeta({ colorMode: "light" });